geoschem/geos-chem/.github/ISSUE_TEMPLATE/ask-a-question-about-geos-chem.md

 ---
 name: Ask a question about GEOS-Chem
-about: Template for asking general questions about GEOS-Chem
+about: Use this template to ask for more information about GEOS-Chem.
 title: "[QUESTION]"
 labels: question
 assignees: ''